-More than 18,000 oysters are being deployed in Dún Laoghaire harbour in Dublin in the next phase of an initiative to reintroduce the shellfish to Dublin Bay over 200 years after they became extinct from the area.
+More than 18,000 oysters have been deployed in Dún Laoghaire harbour in Dublin, in the next phase of an initiative to reintroduce the shellfish to Dublin Bay over 200 years after they became extinct from the area.

 It is hoped the oysters, which will not be for commercial use, will bring environmental benefits to the waters they are in.

-The native adult Irish oysters, which were harvested from the waters off Co Kerry, will be placed into the harbour in specialised floating flip baskets by 20 volunteers.
+The native adult Irish oysters, which were harvested from the waters off Co Kerry, were placed into the harbour in specialised floating flip baskets by 20 volunteers.

 The Green Ocean Foundation, a not-for-profit company behind the initiative, has piloted the technique over the past two years in a number of places around Dublin Bay, including Howth, Malahide and Poolbeg.